 - Place vermicelli noodles into a large mixing bowl with hot water to soften the noodles until tender, about 5-10 minutes.
 Rinse with cold water to cool and drain well in a colander.
 Coarsely chop the noodles into 1-inch pieces on a cutting board.

-- In a large mixing bowl, combine noodles, tofu, cabbage, carrots, mushrooms, ginger, flour, chicken bouillon powder, brown sugar, pepper, soy sauce, and sesame oil.
+- In a large mixing bowl, combine noodles, tofu, cabbage, carrots, mushrooms, ginger, flour, vegetable bouillon powder, brown sugar, pepper, soy sauce, and sesame oil.
 Stir well to mix evenly, and drain off any excess liquid from the bowl.
 The filling should not be too wet as this can make the spring rolls soggy.